-CAB Direct is CABI's electronic platform delivering access to over 10 million abstracts across the applied life sciences.
-Coverage includes the bibliographic databases CAB Abstracts and Global Health, CAB Direct uses the CAB Thesaurus, the extensive online index of CABI terms for searching
+CAB Direct is CABI's electronic platform delivering access to over 11.5 million abstracts across the applied life sciences.
+Coverage includes the bibliographic databases CAB Abstracts and Global Health.
+CAB Direct uses the CAB Thesaurus, the extensive online index of CABI terms for searching.

-WebCSD is the online version of the Cambridge Structural Database (CSD) which contains over 800.000 crystal structures of small-molecule organic and organometallic compounds.
+WebCSD is the online version of the Cambridge Structural Database (CSD) which contains over 900.000 crystal structures of small-molecule organic and organometallic compounds.
 The structures have been determined using X-ray and neutron diffraction.
 For each structure the information on the space group symmetry of the crystalline phase, its cell parameters and the atomic coordinates of all the atoms in the cell are provided.
 An overview of the search options you can find on the CSD help page.
-At the ETH Zurich a local installation of the CSD is also available and allows more elaborate database searches.
-For more information please contact Dr. Michael Dieter Wörle.
+At ETH Zurich, a local installation of the CSD is also available, which allows more elaborate operations.
+For more information please contact Dr. Nils Trapp.

-The ChemExper Chemical Directory database contains over 200 000 chemicals from various international suppliers.
-The database can be searched by IUPAC-name, molecular formula, sub(structure), CAS Registry Number, physical and chemical characteristics.
-Everyone can supply or request the data.
+The database can be searched by IUPAC-name, molecular formula, sub(structure), CAS registry Number, physical and chemical characteristics.
+Everyone can request and also upload data.

 First and oldest reference work for Chemistry.
 For more information please contact Dr. Jozica Dolenc.